Adam Davidson (journalist): Career

 Davidson worked at PRI as a Middle East correspondent for Marketplace and then went on to work at NPR as the international business and economics correspondent.

 In 2008, Davidson, along with Alex Blumberg founded Planet Money on NPR.

 He went on to write for the New York Times Magazine as an economics columnist.
 In 2016, he joined The New Yorker as a staff writer.
-By 2021, he had left that position, but remained a contributing writer to the magazine.
+In 2018, he left that position, but remained a contributing writer to the magazine.
 About a NewsGuild unionization drive which was promising to protect New Yorker writers from firings and unwanted editorial input, Davidson summed up the writers' consensus opinion, saying “None of us want to do anything that could jeopardize the magazine we love.
 We don’t want so strong a union that mediocrity reigns and it’s impossible to get rid of poor performers.
 We actually kind of like the feeling that we need to continue to earn our place."

+In 2020 Davidson published a business advice book, The Passion Economy.
+He currently maintains a coaching practice for business storytelling.